Riseholme College

 Riseholme College is a Further and Higher Education college in Lincolnshire, specialising in land-based subjects such as Agriculture, Equine and Animal Management.

 It is a part of Bishop Burton College and is based across two campuses - the Riseholme Park campus and the Showground campus, both near Lincoln.

 It was known as the Lincolnshire College of Agriculture and Horticulture alongside its sister site of Caythorpe Court near Grantham, before being renamed in 2007.
 After which the two site were merged and Caythorpe was closed.

 History

 The school began life as Riseholme Farm Institute in 1949, becoming, in 1966, the Lindsey College of Agriculture.
 In 1980, the Lindsey college merged with its counterparts in the parts of Holland and Kesteven, and the combined county-wide college of agriculture was taken over by De Montfort University in 1994, before transferring to the University of Lincoln in 2001.
 It has been a part of Bishop Burton College since 2012.

-Riseholme College is independent to the University of Lincoln.

 About

 The college is a specialist land-based college, with courses including Agriculture, Animal Management, Equine and Land-based Engineering.
-With the opening of the Showground campus in September 2015, the college began to offer degree courses, as well as subjects such as Sport, Health and Social Care and Childcare, Food and Public Services.
+With the opening of the Showground campus in September 2015, the college began to offer degree courses, as well as subjects such as Sport, Health and Social Care, Business and Public Services.